miguepeinado/ViDi2/README.md

 - Also the whole database structure has to be redefined.

 ###DONE:
-This is an initial version, all is to be done.
+Manages Patient, treatment, sessions and dosimetries tables

 ###TODO:
-This is an initial version, all is to be done.
+Almost all is to be done.

 ###BUGS:
-No bugs detected
+Bug corrected in form change detection